GeoscienceAustralia/ptha/README.md

 2018 Australian PTHA results - typically subsets thereof, since the full analysis is several TB in size.

+The folder [misc](misc) contains data and code for related work, as detailed therein.

 *Please use the most up-to-date source code, not the "releases".
 In this repository, "releases" are only used to snapshot the code at some point in time (e.g. a reference for older studies).
 The master branch is recommended for general